mistic100/xiao-round-screen-thermometer/README.md

 ### Firmware

-Copy `secrets.tpl.h` to `secrets.h` and fill the values.
+Copy `secrets.tpl.h` into `secrets.h` and fill the values.

-- `HA_TOKEN` : go to your HA profile page, then Security, and create a new Long lives token at the bottom of the page (keep the `Bearer ` prefix)
+- `HA_TOKEN` : go to your HA profile page, then Security, and create a new Long lived token at the bottom of the page (keep the `Bearer ` prefix)
 - `HA_URL` : fill in your HA IP and the id of the sensor created above

 ## Compiling